emanuelefavero/ecommerce-sanity-stripe/README.md

 - `sanity start` - starts the Sanity Studio locally
 - `sanity docs` - opens the Sanity Studio documentation
 - `sanity manage` - opens the Sanity project management dashboard
+- `cmd/ctrl + shift + r` - in the browser to refresh the page and clear the cache (useful when you make changes to the Sanity data)

 &nbsp;